 In some ways you could argue that by the time of recording or transmitting a show, most of an LD's work is done.
 However, we can't completely relax.

-During a sitcom or sketch show one is constantly scanning the frame for boom shadows that might otherwise be missed.
+During a sitcom one is constantly scanning the frame for boom shadows that might otherwise be missed.
 In fact, on any show one is staring at the transmission monitor, looking for anything that might be slightly too bright or too dark.
 There is so little rehearsal time on most shows that the lighting balance is never 'perfect' by the time we come to record - and minor adjustments are often carried out, hopefully without the viewer (or director!) being aware.
 Artists will now be in make-up and costume which will affect the way they look and keylight levels might have to be adjusted accordingly.

 Often the console op will be concentrating on getting cues right or will be 'riding' various lamps as performers move around the set.
 Thus it is up to the LD to look for details that might only be noticed by the director later when the show is being edited.
 Perhaps equally important - the LD has to cope with equipment failures or with mistakes made by operators and make the appropriate decision.
 Occasionally, it is best to let a minor error pass but sometimes the LD has to let the director know that there is a problem and advise accordingly.
 This can be quite stressful as the last thing a director wants is to be held up because a bulb has blown or a follow spot operator chopped off the star's feet (or worse, head!)